slaay/slaay.github.io/_posts/2015-04-05-All_slaay_repos.md

 comments: True
 ---

-I has been a while since i started with coding and hosting public repos on GitHub.
+I has been a while since I started with coding and hosting public repos on GitHub.
 I first start forking random repos that interested me alot.
-Then i moved on to create my own repo.
-The reason i chose GitHub was simple for me as Github is huge and damn easy to search and use.
+Then I moved on to create my own repo.
+The reason I chose GitHub was simple for me as Github is huge and damn easy to search and use.
-Since i got myself a MAC Mini and using GitHub was really very simple.
+Since I got myself a MAC Mini and using GitHub was really very simple.
 I believe in open source and sharing (is caring ;)).
-So all my source codes are openly available on Github, Even this website built using Jekyll!
+So all my source codes are openly available on Github and Even this website built using Jekyll!

 ### List of my repos on GitHub